-Using YouTube Skip to Content Switch page font size to: Small Medium/Default Large Smartcopying
+Using YouTube.
+Skip to Content Switch page font size to: Small Medium/Default Large Smartcopying.

 The key tensions in the discussion include: (a) schools as a key organizing point for social change and (b) schools as mind-numbing, sorting machines/holding tanks that strip many students of their creativity, agency, and ability to think.
 A “third way,” so to speak would be to abolish compulsory schooling, which is what this commentary by Robert Esptein is essentially arguing, at least when it comes to high school.
-Commentary Let’s Abolish High School By Robert Epstein
+Commentary Let’s Abolish High School By Robert Epstein.
+Students have their say.
 In a recent post I discussed the emerging use of mobile phones and the ubiquitous nature of the technology.

 Just about every student has a mobile phone in the secondary school here in Dhaka and they bring it to school.
 The obvious security advantage is the ability to make contact outside the school in a time of emergency or upset and given the political climate here we all see this as a positive.
 Apart from this the technology is not being used for educational purposes [yet] and in fact students are being told not to use them during school hours or activities.
 I cited the typical tug-of-war at a school athletic day as real-life example of a student finding it natural to want to video the event using his mobile phone.
-In response to this post, Graham Wegner, commented as the devils advocate and said, "Did Student B have permission from those involved in the tug-of-war to do the videoing?
-Students have their say
+Learning Is Messy - Blog » Blog Archive » Working, Breathing, Reproducible, Intriguing Models.
 Students blogging, creating content, manipulating text, graphics and video, designing and producing projects and all that technology and Web 2.0 has to offer – Wow!

 Itâ€™s so obvious what dynamic, mind stretching and engaging platforms technology, problem-based and project-based learning are!!!
 Or is it so obvious?
 Who gets the most excited and visionary about this stuff? – Probably anyone that might actually be reading this post.
-Learning Is Messy - Blog » Blog Archive » Working, Breathing, Reproducible, Intriguing Models